 - 7. SOUND: Be a considerate neighbor!
 Large scale sound zones are located along the 2:00 & 10:00 streets.
 Within the city the maximum power amplification is 300 watts, producing no more than 90 decibels at 20 feet.
 Mutant Vehicles with sound systems must follow the Sound Policy.
-If a problem with sound levels continues after sufficient warning, the device or system will be disabled.
-See page 14. - 8.
+If you get more than two warnings about your sound system, you may lose your MV license and the right to drive it for the rest of the event.
+See page 15. - 8.
 LAWS: Burning Man takes place on federal land, and is subject to local, state and federal laws, including those involving illicit narcotics.
 The U.S. Bureau of Land Management (BLM) and Pershing County Sheriff's Office patrol BRC, and you risk being cited, arrested and/or evicted if you break the law.
 Burning Man does not promote or condone illegal activity of any kind.
 See page 16. - 9.
-PUBLIC BOUNDARIES: Camping is allowed only within BRC's established streets and the Walk-In Camping area.
+PUBLIC BOUNDARIES: Camping is only allowed within BRC's established streets and the Walk-In Camping area.
 You may not camp on the open playa (this area is reserved for art) or in the BLM-established buffer zone on the playa around Black Rock City.
 See page 17. - 10.
 FIREARMS & LASERS: The possession of firearms (including BB guns, air rifles and paintball guns) is prohibited in Black Rock City.
-Handheld lasers are also prohibited. - 11.
+Hand-held lasers are also prohibited. - II.
 TICKETS & VEHICLE PASSES: All vehicles driven into Black Rock City must display a valid vehicle pass.
 Participants MUST purchase vehicle passes and tickets prior to arrival.
 All tickets, including Low Income tickets and any other tickets that are paid for on-site, are subject to the 9% Nevada Live Entertainment Tax.
 If you need to make a payment, please be prepared to do so with a credit card.
-Will Call closes on Saturday, September 2, at noon. - 12.
-EVENT ENTRY: Our Gate opens at 12:01 am Sunday, August 27.
+Will Call closes on Saturday, September 1, at noon. - 12.
+EVENT ENTRY: Our Gate opens at 12:01 am Sunday, August 26.
 No one under 18 will be admitted without a parent or guardian.
 You are legally bound to the terms on the back of your ticket-read them!
 Anyone caught harboring stowaways faces citation, ejection from the event, and/or having their tickets voided.